-Staffordshire Police current and emerging operational challenges, both nationally, regionally and locally, with particular reference to those areas included within the Force's Strategic Assessment and the most recent inspection from His Majesty's Inspectorate of Constabulary, Fire and Rescue Services (HMICFRS).
+The Staffordshire Police and Commissioner's Office budget considers the current and emerging operational challenges; both nationally, regionally and locally, with a continued focus on those areas included within the force's Strategic Assessment and the inspection from His Majesty's Inspectorate of Constabulary, Fire & Rescue Services (HMICFRS).
+It has been welcome to see HMICFRS discharge both of the two accelerated cause of concern notices and see the force move out of 'Engage' monitoring.

 Staffordshire Police continues to deliver Value for Money.
-In the latest HMICFRS Value for Money profiles Staffordshire Police is the 6th lowest funded Force in England and Wales on a per head of population basis but continues to be one of the safest places to live, work and visit in the United Kingdom.
+In the latest HMICFRS Value for Money profiles, Staffordshire Police is in the lowest third for funding per head of population when compared to the rest of Police forces in England and Wales but continues to be one of the safest places to live, work and visit in the United Kingdom.
 This low funding position, relative to other areas, means that the scope for efficiencies is arguably lower than in other areas without impacting on the Policing model.

-The Commissioner announced further investment of 60 police officers.
-Whilst this will further strengthen over the medium term the capability of Staffordshire Police, this is building from a position of having the 4th lowest officer headcount in England and Wales, albeit a position that is in line with the relatively low overall funding position.
-The investment in additional officers will not have an instantaneous impact given the need to recruit and train as well as for these new officers to gain valuable operational experience.
-This very much is an investment being made now to deliver medium- and long-term benefits.
+Staffordshire Police are now more local, visible and responsive.
+999 and 101 call times have improved and crucially the force is set to have 2,000 officers for the start of the new financial year.
+The number of Staffordshire officers in 'front line' roles is the third highest in the United Kingdom.
+Whilst this will further strengthen over the medium term the capability of Staffordshire Police, this is building from a position of having the fourth lowest officer headcount in England and Wales, albeit a position that is in line with the relatively low overall funding position.
+The investment in additional officers will not have an instantaneous impact, given the need to recruit and train as well as for these new officers to gain valuable operational experience.
+This very much is an investment being made now to deliver medium-and long-term benefits.